 Personal boundaries are an aspect of psychological boundaries and are guidelines, rules or limits that a person creates to identify for him- or herself what are reasonable, safe and permissible ways for other people to behave around him or her and how he or she will respond when someone steps outside those limits.
 “Personal boundaries” define you as an individual.
 They are statements of what you will or won’t do, what you like and don’t like … how close someone can get to you.

 One last piece of advice I’d like to offer against what again I’m sure are seemingly innocent comments and remarks from well-intended people.
 I appreciate being told “I’m beautiful”.
 Truly, I do, and I’m not trying to sound like a bitch, but I am in fact aware of “how I look“.
 Okay, I agree, I not that unfortunate looking.
-I comfortable writing those words out loud here now in this space because only I know how long it finally took me to find my actual reflection in a mirror!
+I’m comfortable writing those words out loud now because only I know how long it finally took me to find my actual reflection in a mirror!
 It took a hell of a lot of work on behalf less than a handful of people to get me to finally “see me” the way other people see me on the outside.
 Eternal is the gratitude for my very first angel, “the Flyboy“.
 All of “this” started with him, then Zack picked up where he left off, and I will NEVER forget that day in his apartment he grabbed me by the arms and physically forced me in front of the mirror while he stood behind me repeating:

 YOU ARE BEAUTIFUL!
 YOU ARE BEAUTIFUL!
 LOOK AT YOURSELF CATHERINE, YOU ARE BEAUTIFUL!
 SAY IT!
 I’M NOT LETTING YOU GO UNTIL YOU SAY IT!”

 There is probably not a human being on the face of this planet that doesn’t appreciate verbal affirmation from others, and yes, compliments in the right dose are an integral part of how our confidence is assimilated.
 But over and over and over again?
 “You’re so pretty.
 You’re so beautiful.
 You are such an attractive person.”
 Okay, so tell me once and that’s it!
 Anything more is not only overkill, but more so the polar OPPOSITE of what has ever attracted me to a man.
-Observations, judgments and validations about “my surface” in my life before Zack were more than half of what made me sick in the very first place and nope I don’t care if someone thinks I’m beautiful (at least not on the outside).
+Observations, judgments and validations about “my surface” in my life before Zack were more than half of what made me sick in the very first place and nope, I don’t care if someone thinks I’m beautiful (at least not on the outside).
 Quite frankly?
 THAT REPELS ME!
 Yes, this is a boundary issue with not only me but quite possibly many struggling people out there.
 Such an OLD cliche’ but true nonetheless: DON’T JUDGE THE BOOK BY IT’S COVER!

 These things needed to be said, and now that I’ve said them, I feel much better.
 Guess I just needed to remind myself about the boundaries I’ve fought so hard to understand, respect and build in the first place.
 So, with that, I guess I’ll just have to find a way to be thankful for my re-traumitization last night.
 It was a lesson for sure, and now maybe a lesson for some of you as well.
 There is indeed a time and place for everything – EVEN CONVERSATIONS ABOUT GRIEF!
 If you know someone has been through a trauma of any kind and you want to talk to them about it, just ask them first if they want to talk about it.
 They may want to.
 They may not.
 But the choice should be theirs, not yours.